RemoteToHome-io/.github/README.md

 **Self-Hosted VPN Solutions & Development**

 Welcome to the RemoteToHome.io GitHub organization.
 Here we develop and share open-source tools, configurations, and documentation for self-hosted VPN infrastructure, with a focus on GL.iNet and OpenWrt-based router solutions.
-RemoteToHome is an official GL.iNet Services Partner, but these projects are not sponsored by or directly affilated with GL.iNet.
+RemoteToHome Consulting (RTH) is an official GL.iNet Services Partner, but these projects are not sponsored by or directly affilated with GL.iNet.
 All screw-ups are ours alone.

 ## Mission